chardso/Rosemary-growing/README.md

  Soil pH range of 5,5 to 8,0 is required.

  Aclay percentage of 30% maximum can be tolerated by the plant.

+ CULTIVATION PRACTICES.

+1.Propagation.

+  Rosemary is propagated by means of:

+-seeds.

+-cuttings.

+-layering or division of roots.

+ Seeds germinate very slowly.as there is always aproblem of cross pollination, growing true-to-type plants from seeds is not a good practice unless controlled properly.